Tilley02/Poker-AI/technical_manual/technical_manual.md

 This section describes the high-level overview of the system architecture, showing the distribution functions across (potential) system modules.
 Architectural components that are reused or 3rd party should be highlighted.
 Unlike the architecture in the Functional Specification, this description must reflect the design components of the system as it is demonstrated.

+System Architecture Diagram
 ![system architecture diagram](System_architecture_diagram(tech_manual).drawio-2.pdf "System architecture diagram")

+Diagram shows how different modules interact with eachother.
+The comments beside the arrows show what can be done or what is done between two modules.

+Talk about changes to file made

 ## High-Level Design <a name="high-level-design"></a>